-Campmates Memorial Scholarships are in memory of influential members of the Rolling River community and recipients are awarded complimentary Half Season 2 tuition.
+Campmates Memorial Scholarships are in memory of influential members of the Rolling River community and recipients are awarded discounted or complimentary Half Season 2 tuition.

 - The Isabelle “Nanny” Goodman Scholarship is in memory of Director Mark Goodman’s mother, who strongly believed in the philosophy of camp and as a single working parent in the 1960’s, sent her children to camp via scholarship.
-This is awarded to 1 boy and 1 girl who excel in sports and are entering kindergarten to 3rd grade.
+This is awarded to a camper who excels in athletics.

 - The Laurette “Nanette” Uziel Scholarship is in memory of Director Rhonda Goodman’s mother, who met her husband at sleepaway camp and was an avid camp enthusiast and educator her whole life.
 Nanette ran the Enrichment and Tutoring Program at Rolling River.
-In her honor, this scholarship is awarded to 1 boy and 1 girl entering PreK through 1st grade who are in financial or situational need.
+In her honor, this scholarship is awarded to a camper entering PreK through 2nd grade who are in financial or situational need.

-- The Marjorie Sherer Scholarship is in memory of Rolling River’s original Associate Director and Nursery School Director and is awarded to 1 boy and 1 girl ages Nursery through Kindergarten who are ready to explore the benefits of camp
+- The Marjorie Sherer Scholarship is in memory of Rolling River’s original Associate Director and Nursery School Director and is awarded to a camper ages Nursery through Kindergarten who are ready to explore the benefits of camp.

 - The JAJ Campership is in memory of Jonah Richman, Jordan Satin and Adam Cohen, who lost their lives attempting to save a camp friend.
-This campership is awarded to two children ages 5-7 in the Hewlett Woodmere School District.
+This campership is awarded to a camper who displays compassion for their friends.